Northern Ireland Assembly

 The Assembly is one of two "mutually inter-dependent" institutions created under the 1998 Good Friday Agreement, the other being the North/South Ministerial Council with the Republic of Ireland.[7]
 The Agreement aimed to end Northern Ireland's violent 30-year Troubles.
 The first Assembly election was held in June 1998.

 From June 1921 until March 1972, the devolved legislature for Northern Ireland was the Parliament of Northern Ireland, established by the Government of Ireland Act 1920 and meeting from 1932 at Stormont, outside Belfast.
-The Parliament always had an Ulster Unionist Party (UUP) majority and always elected a UUP administration.
-For first two elections it used proportional representation (Single transferable voting) but switched to First-past-the-post voting in 1929.
+Due to gerrymandering practices, the Parliament always had an Ulster Unionist Party (UUP) majority and always elected a UUP administration.
+For its first two elections it used proportional representation (Single transferable voting) but switched to First-past-the-post voting in 1929.

 It was suspended by the UK Government on 30 March 1972 and formally abolished in 1973 under the Northern Ireland Constitution Act 1973.